 Experiential programs are getting better organized

 Experiential PBL is quickly being formalized with dedicated offices and/or directors.
-In one year, business programs rose from 29% being formally organized to 43% and engineering grew from 18% to 33%.
-When you include multidisciplinary programs in the mix, nearly half of programs surveyed now involve formal leadership.
+In one year, surveyed business programs rose from 29% being formally organized to 43% and engineering grew from 18% to 33%.
+When you include multidisciplinary programs in the mix, nearly half of surveyed programs now involve formal leadership.
 We have no survey data from this time, but when EduSourced entered the market in 2014 we did not come into contact with a single director of experiential learning.
 It appears the college level (as opposed to the entire university or simply a single department) is fast developing as the sweet spot for organizing and overseeing experiential project-based learning.

-The EduSourced sales team has anecdotally observed the growth of dedicated directors and offices of experiential learning learning.
+The EduSourced sales team has also anecdotally observed the growth of dedicated directors and offices of experiential learning learning.
 With the 15% year over year uptick, it looks likely that ad-hoc experiential PBL’s days are numbered.
-We believe this is great news as industry projects in the classroom represent a major recruitment point for students, a key element of career readiness and a significant branding opportunity for the schools.
+We believe this is good news as industry projects in the classroom represent a major recruitment point for students, a key element of career readiness and a significant branding opportunity for the schools.
 For these reasons, keeping experiential ad-hoc (and without proper records or consistent process) is a missed opportunity.